trombiano1/aoc_2023/README.md

 ## Day 13
 #### Part 1 & 2
 Not much that's new.
 Though there is still room for optimization, the input is small enough to check everything multiple times.

+## Day 14
+#### Part 1
+Simulation.

+#### Part 2
+The difficult part is starting to become not Rust but the problem.
+Within a billion cycles it's probably going to repeat itself (I don't have proof), so I coded based on that assumption.